barrettotte/barrettotte.github.io/content/posts/2022/2/index.md

 Tube circuits of this era commonly used an "A battery" and "B battery.
 The A battery is used to heat the filament and the B battery is used to charge the plate.
-I used my DC power supply for the A battery, the filament ends up pulling around 0.05A (50mA).
+I used my DC power supply for the A battery; The filament ends up pulling around 0.05A (50mA) of current.
-For the B battery, I wired five 9 volt batteries in series to produce 45V as the datasheet calls for.
+For the B battery, I wired five 9V batteries in series to produce 45V as the datasheet calls for.

-This circuit will take in a 5 volt 10Hz sine wave from my signal generator and amplify it with the 1H4-G tube.
+This circuit will take in a 5V 10Hz sine wave from my signal generator and amplify it with the 1H4-G tube.
 I confirmed the circuit works with my oscilloscope and printed the results.

 <figure style="text-align: center">